fmatthew5876/stdcxx-bitops/proposal/draft.md

 ### Alignment helpers

-These functions are used for aligning objects in memory.
-They supplement use cases with which `std::align` is not designed to handle.
+These functions are used for aligning pointers and offsets.
+They supplement use cases with which `std::align` is not designed to handle or is too complex and clumsy for a simple calculation.
 These are useful operations and all of them have trivial implementations.
 They can often be found in operating system kernels and device drivers reimplemented time and time again as macros.